Tennis Clubs & Events in Ann Arbor, MI

 The Chippewa Club Ann Arbor, MI

 "Where the players play" -- 18 tennis courts total (6 indoor, 8 outdoor hard, 4 Hydrocourt clay).
 Full junior development pathway, private and group lessons, and adult USTA travel teams.
-Chippewa also hosts select Eastern Michigan University women's tennis home matches, adding a collegiate competitive element to the club's environment.
+Chippewa hosts Eastern Michigan University women's tennis home matches, adding a collegiate competitive element to the club's environment.

 Huron Valley Tennis Club Ann Arbor, MI